 Paul spoke of "Jesus, who delivers us from the wrath to come (I Thessalonians 1:10) See Salvation

 Yet, in spite of all the Biblical evidence to the contrary today's self-indulgent, pick and choose, pleasure-seeking Christianity has chosen to babble on and on about the goodness and love of God but perilously ignore His wrath and judgment.

-It is sad to find so many professing Christians who, perhaps because it makes them uneasy, either completely ignore everything the Scriptures says about the wrath of God, wish there were no such thing, or treat it as something for which they need to make an apology.
+It is sad to find so many professing Christians who either completely disregard everything the Scriptures says about the wrath of God, wish there were no such thing, or treat it as something for which they need to make an apology.
 Perhaps, deep down they believe that God's wrath is not consistent with His goodness - a blot on the Divine character if you will.
-Thus they see Him solely as a God whose one ambition is to keep us happy - and heaven forbid that He should ever cause us any grief.
+They see Him solely as a God whose one ambition is to keep us happy - and heaven forbid that He should ever cause us any grief.

 This large-scale rejection of the doctrine of the wrath of God and the emphasis placed almost exclusively upon His love is one of the prime bits of evidence that much of the modern church has long deviated from Christianity as taught by the Bible.
 The opening paragraph of a 2001 article entitled Savior or martyr?
 Christians struggle with the meaning of the cross quotes Philip Lyndon Reynolds (professor at the United Methodist Candler School of Theology in Atlanta), as saying...
 (Emphasis Added)